Optimized Internal Control of EU Funds in Line Ministries

 - Discussed practical examples of fraud and irregularities encountered in EU funded projects and programs

-The workshop has been primarily designed for public officials involved in management and control of EU funds from the quality control, irregularities, risk management, internal and external audit, financial management and financial control functions in central finance and contracting units, national fund, NAO support office, bodies responsible for the operational programs, Anti-fraud coordination service (AFCOS) and managing authorities.
+The workshop was designed for public officials involved in management and control of EU funds from the quality control, irregularities, risk management, internal and external audit, financial management and financial control functions in central finance and contracting units, national fund, NAO support office, bodies responsible for the operational programs, Anti-fraud coordination service (AFCOS) and managing authorities.

 The learning initiative was delivered under the guidance of:

 - Larisa Vukoja, Sector for EU, Ministry of Finance, Croatia

 - Aleksandar Hinov

 - Irena Kure, Budget Supervision Office, Ministry of Finance of the Republic of Slovenia

-Participants are expected to take an active part in the workshop activities.
-The success of the workshop is directly dependent on the participants’ active engagement in the discussions and group work.
+Participants were expected to take an active part in the workshop activities.
+The success of the workshop was directly dependent on the participants’ active engagement in the discussions and group work.

-Travel and accommodation costs will be funded for up to three officials per IPA II beneficiary country.
-Officials from other CEF constituency countries (and beyond) would have to obtain funding from their sending institution (or another donor) to cover these costs.
-No fee will be charged for the officials working in the public sector.
-Coffee breaks and meals during the workshop will be provided.
+Travel and accommodation costs were funded for up to three officials per IPA II beneficiary country.
+Officials from other CEF constituency countries (and beyond) had to obtain funding from their sending institution (or another donor) to cover these costs.
+No fee was charged for the officials working in the public sector.
+Coffee breaks and meals during the workshop were provided.

 This learning initiative was supported by: